White label, or Recertified š¤

 To conclude

 But, donāt forget, all hard drives can break!
 Itās a matter of trade-offs between costs and the warranty period.
+Learn more about our warranty.

 I hope this explanation helped you to better understand the difference and helps you in your purchase decision.